Horses and Healing: The Possibilities of Equine-Assisted Therapy in Bipolar Disorder Treatment

 Many clients find that equine-assisted therapy strengthens the therapeutic alliance with clinicians and provides opportunities for bonding with peers, which enhances engagement in the program as a whole and ensures you get the most out of your time in care.
 By giving yourself the opportunity to explore yourself, your illness, and the world around you in the presence of horses, you can open up the door to profound self-discovery and sustainable wellness.

-BrightQuest offers comprehensive, long-term residential treatment for people struggling with severe mental health disorders as well as co-occurring addictions.
+BrightQuest offers comprehensive, long-term residential treatment for people struggling with complex mental health illnesses as well as co-occurring disorders.
 Contact us for more information about our renowned program and how we can help you or your loved one start on the path to lasting recovery.